open-telemetry/opentelemetry-collector-contrib/exporter/opensearchexporter/README.md

   - `max_requests` (default=3): Number of HTTP request retries.
   - `initial_interval` (default=100ms): Initial waiting time if a HTTP request failed.
   - `max_interval` (default=1m): Max waiting time if a HTTP request failed.
-- `mapping`: OpenTelemetry signals are encoded to JSON.
-The `mapping` section allows users to additional related options.
-  - `mode` (default=none): Determines the JSON schema and related behaviour.
-Valid options are `none` or `sso`.
-  - `dedup` (default=true): Applies only when `mode = none`.
-When `dedup` is `true`, the exporter will try to find and remove duplicate fields/attributes from events before publishing to OpenSearch.
-Some structured logging libraries can produce duplicate fields (for example zap).
-OpenSearch will reject documents that have duplicate fields.
-  - `dedot` (default=true): When enabled attributes with `.` will be split into proper json objects.

 ### HTTP settings